binchenX/understand_container/docs/ch6.md

                         }
 ```

-It is an error when user namespace is enabled but no uid/guid mapping; similar, GUID/GID mapping is useless and will be ignored if user namespace isn't enabled, which effectively is a wrong configuration as well.
+It is an error to enable the user namespace without a UID/GID mapping.
+Similarly, UID/GID mapping is useless and will be ignored if the user namespace isn't enabled.
+This effectively results in an incorrect configuration.

-start a container with the new config and list the user namespace in the system:
+Start a container with the new configuration and list the user namespaces in the system:

 ```
 $ sudo cinf | grep user